dcgibbons/fitness-nut/README.md

 removed it from the AppStore in 2016 as I was no longer maintaining it.

 As of April 1st, 2018 (no April Fool's), I am releasing Fitness Nut as an open-source application as reference material.
+This software is released under the MIT open-source license - see [LICENSE](LICENSE)

 Chad Gibbons
+April 1, 2018